 See our list of supported languages and countries.

-Targeting influencers by social platform
+Targeting influencers by social platform and engagement rate

 If the audience you want to engage is mostly active on a specific platform—Blogs, Twitter, Facebook, YouTube, Instagram, Twitch, or others—you can search for influencers just on that specific social platform.
 Once selected, you can then also target by audience size and engagement rate on that particular platform.

 Targeting influencers by reach, resonance, and relevance